stases/math4ai_temp/docs/essentials/dot_product.md

 # Dot product

+{: .motivation}
 So far, we have only seen two operations we can do with vectors: addition of vectors and multiplication of vectors by a scalar.
 The two operations combined allowed us to form a definition of a linear combination and basis.
+However, a vector space can be equipped with an inner product to allow for more operations.
+In this section, we will introduce the dot product, which is one of the most important operations in linear algebra.

 A vanilla vector space does not have any other operations that involve two vectors.
 However, a vector space can be equipped